Meet the conductors

 Luis Fernando Madrid is a pianist with an extensive repertoire of symphonic and operatic works, as well as an established and highly respected conductor in his home country, Colombia.
 His commitment to music education started in Colombia, where he conducted and taught for more than 15 years, and has continued in Australia, where he has already become a much sought-after conductor for youth orchestras, being invited to return again and again.
 Alongside his conducting engagements, he is regularly invited to teach at workshops and master classes, instructing the new generation of musicians.

-Luis has been awarded the prestigious Colciencias scholarship by the Colombian Government to undertake PhD studies at Sydney Conservatorium of Music, which he is in the process of completing.
+Luis was been awarded the prestigious Colciencias scholarship by the Colombian Government to undertake PhD studies at Sydney Conservatorium of Music, which was awarded in 2022.
 He also holds a Bachelor of Music Education (Universidad Pedagogica Nacional, Colombia) and a Master of Music in Conducting (University of Sydney).
 Luis has been the previous recipient of many scholarships, including two scholarships from the University of Sydney and, in 2012, the Colfuturo from Colombia, which enabled him to complete his master’s degree at Sydney Conservatorium of Music.

 Luis has been fortunate enough to study with many important conductors, including Baldur Brönnimann of the National Symphony Orchestra of Colombia; Eckehard Stier of the Auckland Philharmonia Orchestra; Simon Carrington, founder of the King Singers; Eduardo Diazmuñoz Gomez; and Imre Pallo.